mayfontenot/bhop-lite/README.md

 WORK IN PROGRESS, changelevel and ranks system yet to be implemented<br/>

 Directions:
-1. place bhop folder in garrysmod/gamemodes directory
+1. Place bhop folder in garrysmod/gamemodes directory
-2. create a new file called player.json in garrysmod/data/bhop directory
+2. Modify shared.lua and change OWNER_STEAM_ID_64 to your SteamID64
-3. write {"YOUR STEAM ID": {"role": "Admin"}}
+3. Start your server
-5. /start pos1, /start pos2, /end pos1, /end pos2 to setup zones
+4. /start pos1, /start pos2, /end pos1, /end pos2 to setup zones
-6. /tier \<tier\> to set map tier
+5. /tier \<tier\> to set map tier
-7. /map \<map\> to save data and change level, currently no map vote system, will be implemented soon
+6. /map \<map\> to save data and change level, currently no map vote system, will be implemented soon
-8. Press F1 to open the BHop Lite menu
+7. Press F1 to open the BHop Lite menu

 command prefix: "!" or "/"<br/>
 commands:<br/>